rnowling/rnowling.github.io/dsac-srp.md

 * The number of chosen participants will be dependent upon faculty capacity and funding.

 ## Application and Selection Process
-To apply to the program,
+The application and selection process will proceed as follows:

 1. Review the faculty projects below.
 1. Fill out the [application form](https://forms.cloud.microsoft/r/FjaLSNCysD) by end of day, **Tuesday, March 31, 2026**.
-1. A committee of faculty members will review applications and reach out with further questions, if needed.
+1. A committee of faculty members will review applications and if needed, reach out with further questions.
 1. Selected participants will be matched with a faculty member based on indicated project interest and faculty capacity.
-1. Applicants will be notified of their admission.
+1. Applicants will be notified of their admission decision.

 ## Available Projects